broadwayinc/dexbee/tutorials/1_setup.md

 }
 ```

-The parent key name 'stardust' is the name of the indexedDB database we will create.
+The parent key name 'Stardust' is the name of the indexedDB database we will create.
 <br/>
-Inside, the key name 'act' and 'ost' are the name of tables we will create.
+Inside, the key name 'Character' and 'Soundtrack' are the name of tables we will create.

 Each of these tables are going to be used to store our
 character and soundtrack data.
 <br/>
 <br/>

-#### Table Settings for 'act':
+#### Table Settings for 'Character':

 ```ecmascript 6
 /*